sesha-codeprism/flutter-init/README.md

-# testapp
+# R&D App

-A new Flutter application.
+A new Flutter playground for R&D and testing various implementations.

 ## Getting Started